samuelvenable/sigu/README.md

 # System Information Graphical Utility (SIGU)
-The crust is elusive when it cast forth to the child-like man!
+The crust is elusive when it casts forth to the child-like man!

 > # ***Prerequisites:***
 >